PXIe-2514 Specifications

 Typical specifications are specifications met by the majority of the instruments under the stated operating conditions.
 Typical specifications are not warranted.

-Data provided in this document are specifications unless otherwise noted.
+Data provided in this document are typical unless otherwise noted.

 Input Characteristics